Qumulo’s Distributed File System

 Your choice of operating environments

-Qumulo’s software-only approach means that there are no dependencies on expensive, proprietary components such as NVRAM, InfiniBand switches and proprietary flash storage.
-Instead, Qumulo’s file system relies on hard disk drives (HDD) and solid state drives (SSD) with standard firmware that is available from the drive manufacturers.
+Because Qumulo’s file system is software-defined, there are no dependencies on expensive proprietary hardware components such as custom NVRAM and proprietary flash storage, or InfiniBand switches.
+Instead, Qumulo’s file system runs on industry-standard hard disk drives (HDD), solid state drives (SSD), and NVMe storage using standard device firmware.

-Unlike other cloud-based file storage systems, a Qumulo cluster running in the public cloud has no hard limits for performance or capacity.
-Both can be increased by adding nodes (compute instances and block storage).
+Unlike other cloud-based file storage systems, a Qumulo instance running in the public cloud has no hard limits for performance or capacity.
+Both can be increased by adding instances.
 Qumulo is the only solution for cloud that lets you flexibly scale both capacity and performance.

 When running in the cloud, Qumulo’s file system uses cloud block storage in a way that’s similar to the SSD/ HDD combination on premise.
 Qumulo uses low-latency block storage as a cache in front of economical higher-latency block storage.